NehuenLian/Lotus-POS-Fiscal-Integration/README.md

 # Lotus POS

-**Lotus POS** is a esktop Point of Sale system designed for small and medium-sized businesses.
+**Lotus POS** is a desktop Point of Sale system designed for small and medium-sized businesses.
 It allows you to manage sales, inventory, pricing, and database configuration in a simple way.

 ---